mbuotidem/mbuotidem.github.io/instructions.md

     Open your Android device applications menu and look for the zulip app with the name Zulip (debug).

+16. Open a Windows `cmd` prompt and run the command below to setup the reverse proxy that will allow development if you are using a physical device.
+    `adb reverse tcp:8081 tcp:8081`

-16. Navigate up one level back into the zulip-mobile folder.
+17. Navigate up one level back into the zulip-mobile folder.
 From here run

     `react-native start`.